evey-pea/T1A2/README.md

 ## Terminal commands

 There are several options that return information about the file without loading the full application.
+Each of these terminal commands are only to be used on their own (no chaining).

 | Command       | Description                                                              |
 | :------------ | :----------------------------------------------------------------------- |